 There is no location in New Zealand that is more than 130 km from the sea.
-It is a very long coastline: estimates range from 15,000 to 18,000 km.
+It has a very long coastline with estimates ranging from 15,000 to 18,000 km.
 The exact length is obscured by the countless twists and turns around inlets, headlands, spits, bays, harbours, fiords, sounds and estuaries.
-Although the North Island is smaller than the South Island, it has a longer coastline.
+Although the North Island is smaller than the South Island, its coastline is longer.

 Choice of activities